weecology/sad-comparison/chapter1.md

-#Chapter 1 - An extensive comparison of species-abundance distribution models
+An extensive comparison of species-abundance distribution models

 # Introduction